Learning Resource on Vulnerability in Babies

 are available here to view

 Local procedure on Strategy Meetings and SPOC arrangements here

 Young people’s experiences of safeguarding.

-In Dec 2018 young people from Investing In Children supported the DSCP to find out young people’s opinions about the following questions.
+In Dec 2018 young people from Investing In Children supported the LSCB to find out young people’s opinions about the following questions.